 6.)
 See the gorgeous temple of Pre Rup

-Almost 1,00 years of, Pre Rup is a temple that is believed to have been used for historic funerals and passing ceremonies and an important site for Cambodians.
+Almost 1,00 years of, Pre Rup is one of the temples in Siem Reap that is believed to have been used for historic funerals and passing ceremonies.
+This alone makes it one important site for Cambodians.

 Situated a little south of East Baray, the temple is a gorgeous place to see.
 Make sure to explore the terminal pyramid, gaze at the central tower and wander around the central Prasat.
 It really is beautiful.